 CSS PhD Assistantships

-The CSS PhD assistantship stipend for the nine-month 2016/17 academic year will be $19,900.
-Students receive a near-total waiver of tuition and fees, paying only the General Activity Fee of $33.90 per credit hour.
+The CSS PhD assistantship stipend for the nine-month 2018/19 academic year is $19,900.
+Students receive a near-total waiver of tuition and fees, paying only the General Activity Fee of $43.75 per credit hour.
 Assistantship responsibilities consist of 20 hours per week of either teaching or research duties.

 MS Mathematics and MS Statistics Assistantships